netzob/netzob/netzob/doc/documentation/source/tutorials/modeling_protocol.rst

     >>> field.specialize()
     '\xc0\xa8\x00\x0b'

 Along with Data variables, the definition domain of a field can embed the definition of relationships.
-Two kinds of relationships are supported In Netzob; intra-symbol relationships and inter-symbol relationships.
+Two kinds of relationships are supported in Netzob; intra-symbol relationships and inter-symbol relationships.
 The former denotes a relationship between the size or the value of a variable against another field in the same symbol.
 The latter one denotes a relationship against a field of another symbol.
-Currently, three kinds of relationships is supported.
+Currently, three kinds of relationships are supported.

-* A *Size Relationship* that describes a data which value is the size of another field.
+* A *Size Relationship* that describes a data whose value is the size of another field.

   The size field can be declared before the targeted field in the same symbol::